The High Priestess

 Gut feelings on potential illnesses should be checked, as your intuition is high.

 Your mind is affecting your health.
-Be wary of worries affecting the body; headaches, stomach upsets, lack of sleep, nightmares, and similar issues.
+Be wary of worries impacting the body; headaches, stomach upsets, lack of sleep, nightmares, and similar issues.

 If it all seems to be getting too much, you have no choice but to get away for a while; a holiday or space to reflect may be the best option.

 Inner knowledge and intuition is heightened.
-You may be better off trusting your feelings rather than group congregations or organised religion.
+You may be better off trusting your feelings rather than group congregations or organized religion.

 The High Priestess card is Hecate, who is associated with the afterlife and magic.
 Perhaps now is a time to reflect on those departed.
 What would they advise?
 You may not have the liminal-barrier crossing power to ask, but intuition and dreams may tell you.

 You are prone to self-deception.
-Check your beliefs and whether or not they are based on what you would like over what is.
+Check your beliefs and whether they are based on what you would like over what is.
 Emotions may be clouding this!

 Trust your gut feelings on anything that feels right and concentrate on the fine print on anything that doesn’t; your intuition in all things is raised.